sl6zq/Lee-et-al_EGFR-RAF-ERK-model/README.md

 # EGFR-ERK-sensitivity

-This repository contains the code needed to reproduce the following figures from the manuscript authored by Lee et al. entitled "Systems-level consequences of low RAF abundance for EGFR-ERK signaling"
+This repository contains the code needed to reproduce the following figures from the manuscript authored by Lee et al. entitled "Systems-level Consequences of Low RAF Abundance for EGFR-ERK Signaling"
 * **Figure 1**
 * **Figure 2B,C**
 * **Figure 3**